arup-group/elara/README.md

   * ``trip_logs``: Produce agent activity logs and trip logs for all selected plans.
 Ommitts pt interactions and individual trip legs.
 Trip mode is based on maximum leg distance.
   * ``leg_logs``: Produce agent activity logs and leg logs for all selected plans.
   * ``plan_logs``: Produce agent plans including unselected plans and scores.
   * ``agent_highway_distance_logs``: Produce agent distances by car on different road types.
 Requires network to have `osm:way:highways` attribute.
   * ``trip_highway_distance_logs``: Produce flat output of agent trip distances by car on different road types.
 Requires network to have `osm:way:highways` attribute.
   * ``toll_logs``: Produces summary of amounts agents paid at tolls, depending on the route they drove.
 Requires road pricing input file.
 Only works for option ``["car"]``.

-* **Post Processing Handlers**:
+* **Post Processing Handlers/Workstation Tools**:
 These are outputs produced through additional post-processing of the above outputs.
   * ``vkt``: Produce link volume vehicle kms by time slice.
-  * ``plan_summary``: Produce leg and activity time and duration summaries (png).
   * ``trip_duration_breakdown``: Produce binned trip durations.
   * ``trip_euclid_distance_breakdown``: Produce binned trip distances.

-* **Benchmarking Handlers**:
+* **Benchmarking Handlers/WorkStation Tools**:
-Where correctly formatted project specific observed data has been made available, Elara can also assist with validation or 'benchmarking'.
- Elara will compare and present simulation results from the above outputs to the available benchmarks, it will aditionally output a distance based score for the model.
+Elara can also assist with validation or 'benchmarking' of simulations.
+Elara will compare and present simulation results from the above outputs to available benchmarks, it will aditionally output a distance based score for the model.
 Where distance is some measure of how different the simulation is from the observed data.
+The handlers in this module require correctly formatted benchmark data.
+Examples can be found in `example_benchmark_data`.

 ## Contents